 In 2012 his website got banned in his homeland "Sudan" due to his song "System Down" which sang against the current regime there.
 He donates the proceeds of that song to GIRIFNA, a non-violent protest movement in Sudan.

-His upcoming release is a bi-lingual EP of moon themed love songs called "Songs of Selenophilia".
-Inspired by Nick Drake’s “Pink Moon” album.
+His bi-lingual EP of moon themed love songs called "Selenophilia: Moon Songs", was inspired by Nick Drake’s “Pink Moon” album.
 In this project Mosno is focusing on atmosphere and experimenting with "acoustic" & "produced" styles with these collection of poetic songs, including his first Arabic release "Kawakeb (Planets)".

 Praise From The Press